dnkirill/allstate_capstone/report.md

 ### Algorithms and Techniques

-**Two notebooks describe this section in much greater detail: [XGBoost notebook](part3_xgboost.ipynb) and [MLP notebook](part2_mlp.ipynb).**
+**Two notebooks describe this section in a much greater detail: [XGBoost notebook](part3_xgboost.ipynb) and [MLP notebook](part2_mlp.ipynb).**

 **XGBoost**.
 One of my motivations was to test boosted trees approach and specifically XGBoost.
-This algorithm became a de-facto standard swiss knife for many Kaggle competitions due to its scalability, flexibility and amazing predictive power.
+This algorithm became a de-facto standard swiss knife for many Kaggle competitions due to its scalability, flexibility and an amazing predictive power.

 [XGBoost (Extreme Gradient Boosting)](https://xgboost.readthedocs.io/en/latest/) is suitable for supervised learning problems similar to the one we have (a well-defined training dataset and a target feature).
+We describe the intuition behind XGBoost below.
-XGBoost is a variation of an original boosting algorithm.
-> Boosting has its roots in a theoretical framework for studying machine learning called the “PAC” learning model[...].
-Kearns and Valiant were the first to pose the question of whether a “weak” learning algorithm which performs just slightly better than random guessing in the PAC model can be “boosted” into an arbitrarily accurate “strong” learning algorithm.
-Schapire came up with thefirst provable polynomial-time boosting algorithm in 1989.
-A year later, Freund developed a much more efficient boosting algorithm which, although optimal in a certain sense, nevertheless suffered from certain practical drawbacks.
-The first experiments with these early boosting algorithms were carried out by Drucker, Schapire and Simard on an OCR task.

-Source: *[A Short Introduction to Boosting](https://cseweb.ucsd.edu/~yfreund/papers/IntroToBoosting.pdf)  (Yoav Freund and Robert E. Schapire)*
+Generally speaking, XGBoost is a variation of boosting, a machine learning ensemble meta-algorithm for reducing bias and variance in supervised learning, and a family of machine learning algorithms which convert weak learners to strong ones.
+Source: [Wikipedia on boosting](https://en.wikipedia.org/wiki/Boosting_(machine_learning)).
+Original boosting ideas are rooted in the question posed by Kearns and Valiant of whether a “weak” learning algorithm which performs just slightly better than random guessing in the PAC (distribution-free or probably approximately correct) model can be “boosted” into an arbitrarily accurate “strong” learning algorithm.
+Source: [A Short Introduction to Boosting](https://cseweb.ucsd.edu/~yfreund/papers/IntroToBoosting.pdf)  (Yoav Freund and Robert E. Schapire).
+This question has been affirmatively answered by R.E.Schapire in his paper [The Strength of Weak Learnability](http://www.cs.princeton.edu/~schapire/papers/strengthofweak.pdf) which led to the development of many boosting algorithms.

-As we see, the original idea of boosting is to build base estimators (weak learners) sequentially.
+As we see, the intuition behind boosting is to build weak learners sequentially.
 Each next weak learner tries to reduce the bias of the whole combined estimator, thus combining weak learners into a powerful ensemble model.
+There are various examples of boosting algorithms and techniques, including AdaBoost (adaptive boosting which adapts to the weak learners), LPBoost and gradient boosting.

+Specifically, XGBoost is a library which provides the gradient boosting framework.
+Gradient boosting model is built in a stage-wise fashion like other boosting methods do.
+This boosting technique generalizes weak learners by allowing optimization of an arbitrary differentiable loss function (the loss function with a calculable gradient).

 > XGBoost, as a variation of boosting, features a novel tree learning algorithm for handling sparse data; a theoretically justified weighted quantile sketch procedure enables handling instance weights in approximate tree learning.

-Source: *[XGBoost: A Scalable Tree Boosting System](http://dmlc.cs.washington.edu/data/pdf/XGBoostArxiv.pdf) (Tianqi Chen, Carlos Guestrin)*
+> Source: *[XGBoost: A Scalable Tree Boosting System](http://dmlc.cs.washington.edu/data/pdf/XGBoostArxiv.pdf) (Tianqi Chen, Carlos Guestrin)*

 There is a number of advantages of XGBoost:
 * Regularization.
 It is easy to build an overfitted model for other algorithms as it will be shown in MLP notebook.
 XGBoost provides very solid regularization out-of-the-box and has many options of controlling regularization.
 They include: `gamma` (minimum loss reduction to split a node further), `alpha` (L1 regularization term on weights), `lambda` (L2 regularization term on weights), `max_depth` (maximum depth of a tree), `min_child_weight` (minimum sum of weights of all observations required in a child).